MyoHub/myosuite/README.md

 ## Getting Started
 You will need Python 3.8 or later versions.
-At this moment, the library has been tested **only on MacOs and Linux** with [MuJoCo v2.1.0](https://github.com/deepmind/mujoco/releases/tag/2.1.0).

 It is recommended to use [Miniconda](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) and to create a separate environment with:
 ``` bash